-This course on identification of macrofungi is for those who are interested in fungi, have some basic experience of trying to identify them e.g. using a pictorial field guide or participating in local group recording forays, and would like to take their identification skills further.
+This course on identification of macrofungi is for those who are interested in fungi, have some basic experience of trying to identify them (e.g. using a pictorial field guide or participating in group recording forays) and would like to take their identification skills further.

-By the end of the course participants should know how to set about the identification process, be able to place fungi into correct major groups and be able to identify many of the more commonly occurring to at least genus level.
-We will also gain an understanding of the importance of these species for ecology, conservation, and recording.
+This fungi course will equip you with the skills necessary to set out on your fungi identification journey with confidence, be able to classify fungi into the correct major groups, and be able to identify many of the more commonly occurring fungi to at least genus level.
+You will explore field techniques, fungi structure and function, their ecology and distribution, as well as gain an understanding of the importance of these species for conservation and recording.

 What will be covered during this course?

-- Defining fungi, how their life cycle differs from other groups, how they fit in with other groups of organisms
+- Defining fungi – how their life cycle differs from other groups and how they fit in with other groups of organisms

 - Classification of fungi

-- Identification, description, ecology, distribution, with particular reference to the mushrooms and toadstools
+- Identification, description, ecology, and distribution, with particular reference to the mushrooms and toadstools

 - Focus on the more easily identifiable groups i.e. larger Basidiomyctes